FlorianLatapie/PNS-SI4-S8_Programmation_Fonctionnelle_et_Parallele/Para/Para - TP et TD/TDs sur papier/TD1/TD1.md

 ## Exercice 1

-In the course, we have shown 2 versions of the parallel computation of the maximum of n values.
+In the course, we have shown 2 versions of the **parallel computation of the maximum of `n` values**.

 ```txt
 pourchaque 1 < i < n en parallèle